32. Central America part 2 – 2013

 The Process: Pacific to lake.
 Ship 1 enters through lock #1.
 The back doors close.
 The water level is raised to the level of the next lock.
 The front doors open and the ship exits and goes into the second lock.
 The back door closes and the water level in lock #2 goes up.
 In the meantime, the water in lock #1 go back down so that the next ship can enter.
 The reverse is true when going down to the Caribbean side.

 The ship was guided through the lock by means of 4 train cars.
 Two on each side in front and two each side in back.
-Rowboats came out and throw ropes to the boats to tie the trains to the boats.
+Rowboats came out and threw ropes to the boats to tie the trains to the boats.
 (This is different now in the new canal.)

 The week on the Windstar was wonderful.
 It was the first of many Windstar cruises.